What Is a Film Fixer? The Complete Guide to Production Fixers

 Five Scenarios Where a Local Fixer Is Essential

-Each global shoots filming in China gains from a fixer.
-The question is not whether you need one but how deeply you need them embedded in your project.
-Here are the scenarios where engaging a local fixer moves from advisable to fully non-negotiable.
+Every international shoot filming in China gains from a fixer.
+The question is not whether you need one, but how deeply you need them in your project.
+In the scenarios below, hiring a local fixer moves from advisable to flatly non-negotiable.

 - The production is filming in China without Mandarin-speaking team members — which describes the vast majority of Western crews